kushanbhagya/cybersecurity-home-lab/lab8-real-time-log-alerting/README.md

 ### 3️⃣ Run the Alert Script

-The alerting script was started on the Ubuntu defender **before** launching the attack — ensuring all incoming requests are monitored from the start.
+The alerting script was started on the Ubuntu defender **before** launching the attack, ensuring all incoming requests are monitored from the start.

 ```bash
 ./alert.sh